 Are you getting the most out of remote workers?
 Honestly, it is a lot to think about if you don’t have a plan set in place so you can assign responsibility for online workers to follow your goals.
 If you’re just now hopping on board and haven’t seen tips 1 – 4, take some time to get caught up right now or bookmark them to read later, they are very helpful!

-For now, you are setting up your team and you want to make the most out of your workers.
-Here’s some great tips on how you should set goals and assign responsibility within your online work force.
+For now, you are setting up workers and you want to make the most out of them.
+Here’s some great tips on how you should set goals and assign responsibility within the online work force.

 Explain Your Vision and Set Goals

 Explaining your mission is also a great way to personalize it for them.
-The overall goal should always be in your remote worker’s mind while they are completing their daily tasks for you.
-You should at least be holding weekly meetings with your team to discuss where you are at with your company, what is being done to get there, so that they understand what needs to happen when you assign responsibility for their part in it all.
+The overall goal should always be in a remote worker’s mind while they are completing their daily tasks for you.
+You should at least be holding weekly meetings with workers to discuss where you are at with your company, what is being done to get there, so that they understand what needs to happen when you assign responsibility for their part in it all.

 Amos 3:3 says, How can any two walk together unless they agree?
 This is so true of your business.
 When everyone walks the same line and has the same goals it is easier to produce success.

 This is a great way to introduce personal goals within your business as well.
 Allow a worker to create daily and weekly goals they should work towards accomplishing.
 Give ideas for what your vision for the week is and create a reward system to begin promoting good goal setting within your company.
 When someone hits the goal reward them with an Amazon gift card or something fun.